workshops ~ in person

 What is this writing series about?

-Beginning on Tuesday, March 17th, I will be starting a 6-week writing workshop called Playing with Form II*.
+Beginning on Tuesday, April7th, I will be starting a 6-week writing workshop called Playing with Form II*.
 This series is for any level of writer.
 We will be reading examples of published writing as well as creating new work.
 What I love about studying structure is that, as writers, it gives us or reminds us of different ways of approaching our stories.
-And finding new ways to tell stories and surprising ourselves with our writing is where the delight lives.
+Finding new ways to tell stories and surprising ourselves with our writing is where the delight lives.

-* If you have taking a Playing with Form workshop in the past, these are all new prompts and readings.
+* If you have taken a Playing with Form workshop in the past, these are all new prompts and readings.

 Times: 6pm – 8pm each day.